Tuition & Grant/Aid

 Student must be a baptized Catholic or convert; student’s family must legally reside in one of the accepted geographic areas*; student’s family must be registered and active in a Catholic parish in one of the accepted geographic areas*; student must currently be in Grade 4 entering Grade 5 in September 2018, or in Grade 8 entering Grade 9 in September of 2018; student must currently be enrolled in a Catholic parish elementary school or have applied for admission to Grade 5 in a Catholic parish elementary school in one of the accepted geographic areas*; or a Catholic student attending a Catholic, public, private or home school, who has applied for admission to a Catholic high school in the accepted geographic areas*.

 Student must have a very strong academic record, including straight A’s for the first two marking periods of this coming academic year, as well as outstanding scores on standardized tests.
-For a detailed description of these requirements, visit their website :
+For a detailed description of these requirements, visit their website: www.knottscholar.org

-*Accepted geographic areas are: Baltimore city, anne Arundel, Baltimore, Carroll, Frederick, Harford or H
+*Accepted geographic areas are: Baltimore city, Anne Arundel, Baltimore, Carroll, Frederick, Harford or Howard counties

 Knott Scholarship Funds